-- a) Any member of the clergy qualified to serve in his or her denomination - b) A seminarian who is at least 21 years of age, possesses mature judgment, is a student at a religious seminary or theological college with an intent to enter the ministry, and attends a National Camping School - c) A candidate selected, approved, and employed by the applicable religious advisory committee or other responsible group representing the local religious community, in agreement with the local Scouting council.
+- a) Any member of the clergy qualified to serve in his or her denomination - b) A seminarian who is at least 21 years of age, possesses mature judgment, is a student at a religious seminary or theological college with an intent to enter the ministry. - c) A candidate selected, approved, and employed by the applicable religious advisory committee or other responsible group representing the local religious community, in agreement with the local Scouting council.